This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Strainers are obstacles that are positioned under the water to make sure that debris does not flow farther downstream.
 They are designed to stop all solid objects from passing that point, which means that a kayaker could easily get stuck in the net or grates.
 If you do get trapped, there will be a lot of pressure pushing you under the water.
 This can be extremely dangerous, so you will want to attempt to steer away from these types of obstacles before you are caught in one.
 Never attempt to paddle through a strainer; it’s simply too unsafe to risk.

 Water is designed to flow over dams with ease, but it can be easy to be taken by surprise as a paddler.
 In addition to not being able to control the drop, the water past the dam is quite turbulent, which can also trap a paddler and make getting out of the undercurrent quite tricky.
 If you see a dam nearby, it’s best to travel to the edge and carry your kayak past the dam to a more safe area.
 Don’t risk going over the dam for any reason.

-If you are kayaking in the ocean, remember that you are in a small vessel that may be difficult for larger ships to see.
+If you are kayaking in the ocean or lake, remember that you are in a small vessel that may be difficult for larger ships to see.
 Since the kayak is small, you will likely take the most damage from another boat colliding with you.
 You will want to wear bright-colored clothing and keep your kayak out of the main boating routes in the day.
 When it is dark or foggy outside, you will need to use bright lights to ensure that your kayak can be seen in the water.

 Kayaking Safety Tips

-Kayaking is an activity that is always a lot of fun, but there are dangers that are associated with the activity as well.
 To make sure that you don’t get hurt and reduce your risk of drowning while paddling here are some kayak safety tips that you need to follow.